-As a kid, I visited the local “sweet shop” on the way to school every morning, filling my pockets with cola bottles, black jacks and sour swirls.
+As a kid, I visited the local sweet shop on the way to school every morning, filling my pockets with cola bottles and black jacks.
 I’d count my pennies on the counter while the shop owner patiently waited.
 It was our daily routine.
 He knew my name but I didn’t know his.
 My 10-year-old brain never thought to ask.

-I thought I had to give that up forever, until that fateful day I stumbled upon an adorable little beverage cove.
+I miss ice slushes, especially on humid days and rebellious beach outings when we’d add vodka to large cups of artificial colouring and fructose.
+So bad and yet good.
+I thought I had to give that up forever, until one fateful day when I stumbled upon an adorable beverage cove.

 “Want a sample?
-You can sample any flavour” the shop owner said.
+You can sample any flavour” the shop owner asked.

 And then her stories poured out:

 As a kid she experimented with flavours, finding different ways to cool off during her summer breaks.